RootLoveWorld/reactProjects/doc/COLLABORATIVE_EDITOR.md

 3. **Open in Browser**:
    Visit `http://localhost:5173` (or the URL provided by Vite)

-## Customizing Extensions

-To add new functionality:

-1. Create a new extension in the `src/extensions` directory
-2. Extend from `BaseExtension` or directly from Tiptap's Extension/Node classes
-3. Add the extension to the `extensions` array in `CollaborativeEditor.tsx`

 ## Collaboration Features

 - **Real-time Sync**: Changes from other users appear instantly